 For this reason, we could say that training masks place greater emphasis on muscular endurance rather than strength.

 #3 When it comes to strength training, “Inspiratory Muscle Trainers” are more effective than masks

-If you’re looking to develop specific strength in your respiratory muscles, then using an inspiratory muscle trainer is likely to be a better option.
+If you’re looking to develop specific strength in your respiratory muscles, then using an inspiratory muscle trainer is a better option.

 These are special resistive devices that allow you to breath in against a set resistance.
 Although, this sounds similar to training masks there’s a couple of significant differences: